Federal Financial Aid Programs

 Federal Pell Grant

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded to undergraduate students who have not earned a bachelor’s or a professional degree.
 Pell Grants are considered the foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
-The maximum Pell grant for a full time student for 2020–2021 is $6,395.
+The maximum Pell grant for a full-time student for 2022–2023 is $6,895.
+Based on enrollment status, the Pell Grant will be prorated according to the number of credits a student is enrolled in.
+Pell Grants are disbursed after the third-week attendance report is verified for the fall and spring semesters and after the add/drop periods during the summer sessions.
+Students who are reported as never attending a class may have the Pell Grant adjusted to reflect the number of class credits the student is attending.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest EFCs will be considered first for a FSEOG.
 Just like Pell Grants, the FSEOG does not have to be repaid.
-The minimum FSEOG amount is $100; however, it may be prorated if enrolled for less than an academic year.
+The minimum FSEOG amount is $100 and the maximum is $4,000; however, it may be prorated if enrolled for less than an academic year.

 Federal Teach Grant